-The Association of Art Museum Directors (AAMD) is pleased to announce the fifth one- year Samuel H. Kress Foundation Provenance Research Fellowship (AAMD/Kress Fellowship).
+The Association of Art Museum Directors (AAMD) is pleased to announce the sixth one- year Samuel H. Kress Foundation Provenance Research Fellowship (AAMD/Kress Fellowship).

 The Fellowship provides essential funding for a researcher to investigate a permanent collection, or part of a collection, of an AAMD museum, making it possible for the museum to take a more comprehensive approach to conducting in-depth research and delving into the full provenance, ownership, and exhibition histories of works from the collection.